jasonkolodziej/libconfig-parser-ts/README.md

 ## Stages/Steps:

-1. Writing code and tests for parsing
+1. Writing code and tests for parsing (wip)
 2. Optimizing code for parsing
 3. Writing code and tests for serialization to libconfig files

 ## Quirks

-- You can do mixed number types (floats and its in same array) in Arrays with is not possible with normal libconfig
+- You can do mixed number types (floats and its in same array) in Arrays which is not possible with normal libconfig

 - Multiline string with `<"` and `">` are not in the official specs, but **they are supported** by this module.